lkilpatrick/gitstream-mkdocs/docs/28_custom-filters.md

 ```

 ####  Adding filters
-Filters can have input arguments and return a result which can be any valid javascript type.
+Filters can have input arguments and return a result which can be any valid JavaScript type.

 An example for a `.cm/filters.js`:
 ```js